 A5.
 SSP-RCP matrices

-To derive the values for the SSP -RCP matrices we calculated for each scenario (SSPr1-5, SSPm1-5) the distance from the simulated changes in atmospheric carbon pool (Fig. 4, panel a) to all RCPs in 2100 (as the RCPs are defined by their targets in 2100).
+To derive weights for the SSP -RCP we calculated for each scenario (SSPr1-5, SSPm1-5) the distance from the simulated changes in atmospheric carbon pool (Fig. 4, panel a) to all RCPs in 2100 (as the RCPs are defined by their targets in 2100).
 The normalised distance indicates how likely a given SSP will result in a given RCP, i.e., the smaller the distance, the higher the probability that the SSP will result in the RCP modelled by the climate-economy model.
 The inverse of the distances were normalised, resulting in the probabilities in Table A.3.

 For the weighing of LPJ-GUESS NECB, only RCPs with probabilities above 0.1, or if all four RCPs have probabilities above 0.1 then the three highest (as in SSP5 reference), were included.